 What Happens if You Die Without a Will

-Thai law has very specific rules if a person dies without a Will.
-Under Section 1635 of the Thai Civil and Commercial Code, your spouse will be entitled to half the marital assets with the remaining property then divided between the spouse and children or statutory heirs under Section 1629 of the same code.
+Under Section 1635 of the Thai Civil and Commercial Code, your spouse will be entitled to half the marital assets, with the remaining property then divided between the spouse and children or statutory heirs under Section 1629 of the same code.

-If there are no living relatives and no Will, then your estate goes to the state.
+If there are no living relatives and no Will, then your assets go to the state.

-If you have heirs and die either with or without a Will, then they will need to hire a lawyer to prepare court probate proceedings in Thailand.
-And if they are overseas then they will need to travel to Thailand to wrap up your affairs.
+If you have heirs and die either with or without a Will, then they have to hire a lawyer to prepare court probate proceedings in Thailand.
+If they are overseas, that means they have to travel to Thailand to wrap up your affairs.

 Writing Your Own Will Versus Using a Lawyer

-Using a law firm ensures that you have every aspect covered and the Will is in both Thai and English, a lawyer can walk you through distribution of your assets and make sure that your property goes exactly to the beneficiaries you choose, and that it has no loopholes or other issues that may cause problems and force the Will to Probate Court.
+A lawyer can walk you through distribution of your assets and make sure that your property goes to the beneficiaries you choose, and that your Will has no loopholes or other issues that may cause it to be debated in probate court.

 TIP: It is best to use blue ink if handwriting your Will and in all signatures, as the blue link is going to show up in a scanned document.